thewhodidthis/sound/README.md

 ### inspector

 Takes care of some of the boilerplate involved in creating an `AnalyserNode` for monitoring web audio signals, be it in the time or frequency domains.
-The default and only export expects an `AudioNode` and once initialized returns a closure meant to be called repeatedly for reading the data.
+The default and only export expects an `AudioNode` and once initialized returns a closure meant to be called repeatedly for reading in new data.
 For example:

 ```html
 <script type="module">